How to Manage a Grant

 Learn More About IntelliGrants® From IGX Solutions

-The entire grant funding process can be a headache waiting to happen if you don’t know how to manage grants correctly.
+The entire grant funding and grantmaking process can be a headache waiting to happen if you don’t know how to manage grants correctly.
 At IGX Solutions, we know how essential it is to keep up with critical deliverables throughout the entire grant life cycle.
-Our IntelliGrants platform allows local and federal government agencies, educational, healthcare facilities, nonprofits, transportation agencies, and many other industries to manage all data in a unified, user-friendly, grant management system.
+Our IntelliGrants platform allows local and federal government agencies, educational, healthcare facilities, nonprofits, transportation agencies, and many other industries to manage all data in a unified, user-friendly, grant management software.

 The IntelliGrants solution empowers agencies to efficiently analyze, track, and report on all grant data in the system from any stage in the grant life cycle, from pre-application and beyond.
-Our full-service grant management software will allow you to streamline your workflows and enhance your grants’ visibility and management.
+Our full-service grant management solutions will allow you to streamline your workflows and enhance your grants’ visibility and management.
 Instead of using outdated systems or separate tools, keep all the information you and your team need right at your fingertips.
 Book a demo today or contact us about our full range of solutions and see how we can help your organization manage grants.